 Chemical Peel Treatments

-Chemical Peels have been used for decades in medical cosmetology.
-They work by chemically removing the outermost layer of the skin and give the skin a younger, healthier appearance.
-Chemical Peels play a very important role in Skin Rejuvenation as they remove skin dullness, blotching, age and sun spots and reduce fine lines and wrinkles.
+Chemical Peels have been used for decades.
+They work by chemically removing the outermost layer of the skin causing an immediate rejuvenation as skin dullness, blotchiness, age and sun spots, fine lines and wrinkles peel away!
 In general, they can be used as a stand alone procedure or as a part of a Combo Treatment together with other procedures.

 At MD spa , our peels range in intensity from 1 through to 5.
 You can help determine the right facial peel treatment for you by reviewing the information we've provided below and discussing this with your Esthetician during your next spa visit!

 A great starter treatment; this completely organic combination of potent enzymes and mild acids gently helps with pigmentation, texture, and anti-aging.
 It works to catalyze the release of dead skin cell accumulation whilst also hydrating & feeding the skin with anti-oxidants!

 10% Lactic Acid, 2% Salicylic Acid, 14% Resorxinol

 This treatment is designed to regenerate and rejuvenate the skin with no downtime.
 Your skin will appear to be glowing, healthier and brighter.
 This peel treatment is a fantastic way to wake up the skin and start caring for it the way it deserves to be.

 (Approx. 30 minutes) $150